zynewave/podium-library/Guides/podium-guide.md

 *   [](#cmd.project.file.mergeproject)**&Merge Project...**: Opens a file dialog for selecting a project to be merged into the current project.
 The merge project file is not modified.
 Arrangements imported from the merge project are modified to use matching devices found in the current project.
 Device objects in the merge project are imported as well, if matching devices are not already found in the current project.
 *   [](#cmd.project.file.saveproject)**&Save Project**: Saves the project, but does not save any edited sounds.
 Saving sound files can take a long time, so use this command if you only want to save your project changes.
 *   [](#cmd.project.file.saveprojectas)**Save Project &As...**: Opens a file dialog for saving the project to another filename.
 The project will be renamed to the new filename, and following project save commands will save to the new filename.
 Use this command if you want to keep backup copies of older revisions of your project.
-*   [](#cmd.project.file.saveprojecttemplate)**Save Project as Template...**: Opens the **New Project Template** dialog where you can enter a name for the template.
+*   [](#cmd.project.file.saveprojecttemplate)**Save Project as Template...**: Opens a file dialog dialog for saving the template.
 A project template can be used for creating new projects or for changing device setups in an existing project.
 *   [](#cmd.project.file.deleteproject)**Delete Project**: Closes the project and deletes all related project and sound files.
 *   [](#cmd.project.file.exploreprojectfolder)**Explore Project Folder**: Opens a Windows file explorer for the current project folder.
 *   [](#cmd.project.file.closeproject)**&Close Project**: Closes the project.